Why Use A Pilates Reformer?

 The Pilates Reformer

 Quite simply, a Pilates Reformer looks like a bed frame that comes with a moving platform (the carriage) that has a number of springs attached between it and the frame.
 There will also be a footbar at one end that can be operated by hands or feet, plus long straps that have handles (these are used to help pull the carriage away from the springs).
 Some reformers can be stored vertically or can be stacked for ease.
-Likewise moving them can be simple if the model you have has wheels at one end.
+Likewise, moving them can be simple if the model you have has wheels at one end.

 Joseph Pilates invented the reformer that is now used in millions of homes and studios worldwide.
 Creating resistance through the use of fixed springs and a carriage means the reformer is perfect for strength and flexibility exercises and is superb for rehab.
-Due to it's adjustability, it doesn't matter how big or small you are to operate, also it won't matter whether you are a beginner or an advanced user.
+Due to its adjustability, it doesn't matter how big or small you are to operate, also it won't matter whether you are a beginner or an advanced user.

 Using A Reformer